How To Claim For An Accident In A Shop

 • Witness contact details – You could collect contact details from any witnesses so a legal professional can take statements later on.

-What Happens If I Work With A No Win No Fee Solicitor?
+Claim Compensation With The Help Of A No Win No Fee Solicitor

 A No Win No Fee arrangement is an option you could consider when hiring a solicitor for their services.
 The option carries many benefits such as no upfront costs or ongoing costs while your claim proceeds.